casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 ### Step 12: Gene Ontology

 Go to [ShinyGo](https://bioinformatics.sdstate.edu/go/).
 Change the species to mus musculus.
-Insert the list of genes in the box.
+Insert the list of gene names in the box.
 Change the settings according to you preferences then press submit.
+Here are the results I got.

+GO terms are often too general which does not make it very informative but it can still provide a broad idea of what pathways the genes we got are involved in.
+If you are interested in a certain pathway, you can explore that pathway further and look into the genes that are involved in that pathway.